proximax-storage/xpx-mainnet-chain-onboarding/docker-api/README.md

-# ProximaX Sirius MAINNET Onboarding
+# ProximaX Sirius MAINNET Onboarding for API Validator Node

 ## OS Requirements
 Ensure that your local network allows inbound/outbound traffic on these ports: